By José Antonio Sánchez Iglesias

 Posted in Doñana today

 A total of 160 mm of rain accumulated during a few days last week have changed everything in Doñana very quickly.
-Large paddles still make the driving along Raya Real difficult, although they get reduced day by day. in the adjacent pine forests, solitary female red deer that have left the group wonder about waiting for the birth of her fawn and looking for the best place to do it.
+Large puddles still make the driving along Raya Real difficult, although they get reduced day by day.
+In the adjacent pine forests, solitary female red deer that have left the group wonder about waiting for the birth of her fawn and looking for the best place to do it.
 Large and tall blue irises come out now to decorated the undergrowth in the pine forests.
 The green is fading away in the meadows but delicate thrifts put a note of colour while tassel hyacinths, stand out over the dense carpet of grasses on top of their long stems under the canopy.
 Near the edge of the marshes we found the splendorous flowers of the larkspur another little flower that is coming out now when temperatures start to raise.